-My doctor explained that my body thought I was dying (the illness was very severe during this time) and was trying to protect me by holding onto every calorie.
+My doctor explained that my body thought I was dying (the illness was very severe during this time) and was trying to protect me.

 The only time I lost any weight during my illness was when we moved to Colorado to try medical marijuana because my chronic pain had become unbearable.
 The medical marijuana brought immense relief and I started to make significant health gains.

 While we were in Colorado I was ravenously hungry and eating constantly.
 I’m serious!
 I was snacking all day, never felt full for long, and the pounds were coming off.
 Unlike other times during my illness, I wasn’t following any special health diet (besides avoiding gluten which I had done since the beginning.)
 Then we moved back to New York and I gained all the weight back within months.

 These experiences made me question whether our current understanding of weight loss is really as complete as we think it is.
 So many chronic illness sufferers experience puzzling weight changes that don’t fit with the current logic.

 I’m not a nutritionist or a doctor and I’m not here to claim that I know anything about the science behind “calories in and calories out.”
 I’m only saying, perhaps it’s a lot more complicated than how much you eat and how much you exercise.

 Others have suggested that infections and toxins and hormones and our gut microbes and countless other factors might influence our metabolism and change how our bodies interact with calories.
 Maybe you can’t accurately predict how many calories your body is actually using with a simple equation.